 top of page

-The rock pool rambles are informative, fun and definitely the best way to discover what creatures live in Polzeath’s rock pools.
-Below are just a few of the ‘things’ you might find....
-(Scroll horizontally for more photos.)
+The rockpool rambles are informative, fun and definitely the best way to discover what creatures live in Polzeath’s rockpools.
+They're great at educating all ages of the public, about the importance of our marine creatures and their habitats.
+Below are just a few of the amazing things you might find.

 (See the Marine Conservation page for more information on the seashore code).